imagingbook/parboiled-modular/README.md

 # parboiled-modular

-This is a modularized version of the brilliant ``parboiled`` Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored from https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
+This is a modularized version of the brilliant _parboiled_ Java/Scala PEG parser implementation developed by Mathias Doenitz, refactored from https://github.com/sirthias/parboiled (Version 1.4.1, Jan.
 2023).
-The original *parboiled* library provides "for lightweight and easy-to-use, yet powerful and elegant parsing of arbitrary input text based on Parsing expression grammars (PEGs)".
+The original *parboiled* library provides *"for lightweight and easy-to-use, yet powerful and elegant parsing of arbitrary input text based on Parsing expression grammars (PEGs)"*.
 See <https://github.com/sirthias/parboiled/wiki>
-for additional details
+for additional details.

 The features of _this_ implementation are: